Yuki2718/adblock/README.md

 ### Important Announcement (Sept.
 30, 2022)

+Update (Oct.
+7, 2022) If nobody complains, I'll also discontinue AdGuard Social media Plus and archive the current adblock repository (related issue: https://github.com/Yuki2718/adblock/issues/67).
+AdGuard DNS Unbreaker, coming AdGuard Japanese filters Plus, and dynamic ruels for uBlock Origin will be moved to a new repository.

 Due to changes in my life, I'm going to unmaintain following lists until late October:

 - Yuki's uBlock Japanese filters